mir-group/phoebe/doc/sphinx/source/tutorials/tutorials.rst

 Tutorials
 =========

-In this section, you can find a number of tutorials to run the different functionalities of Phoebe.
+In this section, you can find tutorials demonstrating how to run the different functionalities of Phoebe.

 We assume a basic familiarity with Quantum ESPRESSO (see tutorials on phonons on Quantum ESPRESSO's `website <https://www.quantum-espresso.org/resources/tutorials>`__, and a working knowledge of Wannier90, although you should still be able to follow this tutorial.